-Wells Fargo sold my unpaid credit card.
-Why do I owe a debt buyer?
+Wells Fargo sold my unpaid credit card debt.
+Why do I now owe a debt buyer?

 I am in default with a credit card I had through Wells Fargo bank 4 years ago and is now showing as a charge off on my credit report.
 My account was recently purchased by a debt buyer, who assigned it to a debt collection attorney, who is now suing me, and who also reported it on my credit report.